 Hi!
-I am a grad student at the University of Chicago.
+I am a grad student at UChicago, working with Victor Ginzburg.
 Previously, I was an undergrad at Cornell.

 My email is linus at math dot uchicago dot edu.

 I care about many things, including algebraic combinatorics and representation theory.
-Most recently I've been thinking about Grothendieck polynomials.
-I also particularly like quiver varieties and cluster algebras.
+Most recently I've been thinking about hypertoric varieties.
+I also particularly like flag/quiver varieties, generalized permutahedra and related polytopes, and cluster algebras.

 Here is a list of publications.
 Here's my CV.